readyyyk/flatCrawl/README.md

 - `ok`: Whether the link is OK (boolean, default: false)
 - `called`: Whether the link has been called (boolean, default: false)
 - `active`: Whether the link is active (boolean, default: false)

+## Duplicate Handling

+The application checks if a link already exists in the CSV file before adding it.
+This prevents duplicate entries and keeps the CSV file clean.
+When running the application, it will:

+1. Read all existing links from the CSV file
+2. Compare new links found in the browser against the existing links
+3. Only add links that don't already exist in the CSV file
+4. Report how many duplicates were filtered out

 ## Development